SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 {{< hint warning >}}
 **Minimal web design for absolute beginners**

 - Use fewer videos and images.
 Make the ones you do use really count!
+Turn off autoplay for videos, and use lazy loading so that images are only loaded if needed.
 - Shrink your images using a tool like [Squoosh](https://squoosh.app/).
 - Use the newer WebP image format ([but keep your eye on browser compatibility](https://en.wikipedia.org/wiki/WebP#Support)).
 - Create an attractive, accessible design that favours dark colours.
 On [some screen types](https://www.wholegraindigital.com/blog/dark-colour-web-design/) they use less energy.
 - Do some research and try to pick a green hosting provider.
 The [Green Web Foundation’s directory](https://www.thegreenwebfoundation.org/directory/) is one useful resource.
 - Use a tool such as [Ecograder](https://ecograder.com/) to see the carbon impact of your site, and learn more about unnecessary elements (e.g. unused Javascript).
+- Avoid use of large third-party scripts, such as social media plug-ins or "all-in-one" solutions.

 {{< /hint >}}